vcs-python/vcspull/README.rst

 Manage your commonly used repos from YAML / JSON manifest(s).
 Compare to `myrepos`_.

-Great if you use the same repos across multiple machines or want to clone / update a pattern of repos without having to ``cd`` into each one.
+Great if you use the same repos at the same locations across multiple machines or want to clone / update a pattern of repos without having to ``cd`` into each one.

+* clone  /update to the latest repos with ``$ vcspull``
+* use filters to specify a location, repo url or pattern in the manifest to clone / update
 * supports svn, git, hg version control systems
 * automatically checkout fresh repositories
-* update to the latest repos with ``$ vcspull``
 * `Documentation`_  and `Examples`_.
 * supports `pip`_-style URL's (`RFC3986`_-based `url scheme`_)